Natalia-Makarchuk/Sombra-Angular-ReactJS-test-app/README.md

 instruction here: https://github.com/typicode/json-server

 2. Use Firebase
-- you need to add firebase to your project, whet is also pretty simple, https://firebase.google.com
+- you need to add firebase to your project, what is also pretty simple, https://firebase.google.com

 - we reccomend to use Cloud Firestore to work with data.